Possession (Sarah McLachlan song): Canadian version

 The original version of the video features a remixed background track and depicts Sarah McLachlan wrapped in white cloth, as Eve, Potiphar's wife, and other such biblical references, depicting vanity, deceit, corruption, intimacy and other taboos of conservative society.
 As McLachlan explained:

 Oh it's so lofty, it's pompous now.
 I was trying to dispel that by showing a bunch of female archetypes using historical paintings, 'Venus', 'Adam and Eve', 'Salome's Last Dance'.
 I wanted to show all women possessing all these different archetypes.
 I also had myself suspended in the air and wrapped in gauze, as if my personality and my sexuality were bound.
 Throughout the video I was being unraveled by unseen forces, and I came out in the end strong and free and – Ta Da! – there I was my own self.
 Yes, it was pretty lofty [...] and the label told me...

 This video was directed by McLachlan herself, and features her friends and band members.

-United States version
+US version

 The video for the US market released in 1994 features the original album version of the song being played by McLachlan and her band in a cathedral-style hall.
 It was directed by Julie Hermelin.